-When Dr. Cynthia Wesley-Esquimaux, Chippewa of Georgina Island First Nation in Lake Simcoe, became vice provost of Aboriginal Initiatives for Lakehead University in Thunder Bay, Ontario, she wanted to organize a program to encourage students to come to the university and to support them while they were there.
+When Dr. Cynthia Wesley-Esquimaux, Chippewa of Georgina Island First Nation in Lake Simcoe, became vice provost of Aboriginal Initiatives for Lakehead University in Thunder Bay, Ontario, she wanted to organize a program to encourage students to come to the university for an education and to support them while they were there.

 In meetings with First Nations leaders from the far northwestern communities, she found they supported the networking idea with an additional request. “‘Yes, we need something like that,’” she said she was told. “‘But,’ they added, ‘we don’t want to just educate people without providing them work.’”